Language

 • Average annual snowfall: Approx. 9.8 feet/3 meters

-The final destination on our list is Port del Comte, only one and a half hours from Barcelona Airport.
+The final destination on our list is Port del Comte, only two hours from Barcelona Airport.
 This means it’s one of the easiest-to-reach resorts.
 Port del Comte is medium-sized with a mix of beginner and intermediate terrain and fun tree-lined runs.

 Check out La Rasa for a sweeping ride with epic views!
 Okay, there’s not a lot of backcountry.
 However, that makes Port del Comte awesome for a shorter break.
 Why not mix city sightseeing with exploring other parts of the mountains, too?

 There’s a compact base with a few amenities.
 The Hotel Serhs Ski Port del Comte is an easy choice for the night if you want to ski in the day and head back to the city in the morning.
 After a little taste of Spanish nightlife?
-Zone in on El Racó del Pla, a relaxed après spot just around the corner.
+Zone in on Beat Pub, a relaxed après spot just around the corner.

 Wrapping up